 Hidden within a ring of mountains deep within the high desert is Area 51, a secretive military installation that exists as part of the Nellis Military Operations Area.
-Well known for its role in conspiracy theories, it has served as a military test facility since the 1950's.
+It has served as a military test facility since the 1950s, and is well-known for its role in conspiracy theories.

-Originally known as “Site II” or “The Ranch", this mysterious base is where Lockheed created the first U2 spy planes.
-They went on to build the SR-71 Blackbird, the A-12 (or OXCART, likely the inspiration for many UFO sightings) and the F-117 Nighthawk at this location, shrouded in secrecy and deep in the desert.
-The base is perhaps the most famous secret military base in the world, and for decades determined visitors have been attempting to get close, yearning for a chance to unlock its secrets with their telephoto lenses.
+Originally known as “Site II” or “The Ranch,” this mysterious base is where Lockheed tested the first U2 spy planes.
+They went on to test the SR-71 Blackbird, the A-12 (or OXCART, likely the inspiration for many UFO sightings), and the F-117 Nighthawk at this location.
+The base is perhaps the most famous clandestine military base in the world.
+For decades, determined visitors have been attempting to get close, yearning for a chance to unlock its secrets with their telephoto lenses.

 For quite some time no reliable (untampered with) aerial images existed of the base, and it didn’t show up on any maps.
-With its fame and the the existence of private satellites, one can now buy high resolution aerial images of the base from private Russian firms, as well as the firm IKONOS—a private company originally started under Lockheed-Martin.
+But thanks to its fame and the existence of private satellites, you can now buy high-resolution aerial images of the base from private Russian firms, as well as the firm IKONOS, a private company originally started under Lockheed-Martin.

-While the base is said by conspiracy theorists to be the site of everything from time travel research, an underground transcontinental railroad, and of course a secret lab where aliens work with the government to reverse-engineer alien technology, there is little evidence for any of the fanciful claims that people have made.
-It is almost certainly true that much of the base is underground, but its more likely use is just as exciting—a secret experimental aircraft testing space of a terrestrial nature—many of which could easily be considered unidentified flying objects.
+While the base is said by conspiracy theorists to be the site of everything from time travel research to an underground transcontinental railroad to a secret lab where aliens work with the government to reverse-engineer alien technology, there is little evidence for any of the fanciful claims that people have made.
+It’s more likely use is just as exciting—a secret testing space for experimental aircraft of a terrestrial nature, many of which could easily be considered unidentified flying objects.

 The place became the center of a meme in 2019 when millions declared to storm the location.
 In the end, only a few hundred people went.